Thank you for shopping with us!

 - Design - We look for unique and timeless pieces you will wear for a lifetime.

 It's no surprise that apparel markups are above the standard retail markup.
-While you are not paying taxes on your purchase of resale goods, you pay a premium by purchasing from a small business like us.
+While you are spending below retail value with secondhand goods, you pay a premium by purchasing from a small business like us.

 This markup is designed based on our three pillars above, and sourcing below.
 As a curated business, we spend dedicated hours travelling around the Lower Mainland to discover the unique piece that you will love.
 In a sense, we have become your personal shopper.
 A single buying trip can take anywhere from 3 - 8 hours, resulting in potentially 5-100 quality items.
 When you purchase an item, it covers the cost of our time to source (looking for clothes / travel), photographing for sale, and time to package and ship to you.

 We want you to feel comfortable with your purchase.
 When possible, all product listings will describe where the item has been manufactured.
 If it does not, it is due to the item not having a label upon sourcing.